gsirhc/AdvancedTail/README.md

 #### File History
 AdvancedTail saves a history of all files you have tailed.
-This includes saving the filters/trim expressions per file so that when you select a file, AdvancedTail will preload the last expressions.
+This includes saving the filters/trim expressions per file.
 These settings are stored in your users appdata folders ("%appdata%") allowing for multiple user settings on servers or other shared systems.

-AdvancedTail also supports automatically tailing the last file on load.

 #### Known Issues and Limitations
 * Line numbers are embedded in the file display as regular text